 4When I heard these things, I sat down and wept.
 For some days I mourned and fasted and prayed before the God of heaven.

 Around 587BC the Babylonians invaded Judah and destroyed the city of Jerusalem, along with Solomon’s temple.
 This was the third of three campaigns into that region.
 About 70 years after the first Babylonian invasion, Cyrus, King of Persia, gave the Jews permission to return to Jerusalem to rebuild the temple.
 Under the leadership of a man named Zerubbabel, these exiled Jews returned to Jerusalem and rebuilt the temple.

 The temple was not being maintained.
 Sacrifices had ceased.
 The Jews continued to adopt the religious practices and culture of the surrounding nations.
 By the time our story begins, the political, social, and spiritual conditions in Jerusalem were deplorable.

 Notice that Nehemiah’s vision didn’t start out as a vision.
 It began as a concern or a burden for his nation and it’s people.
-We serve a creative God and he has made a vision unique for each one of us.
-Just as no thumb print is the same, each plan for our lives is unique for us.

 The most important thing in life is to discover God’s unique plan for your life.

 DISASTISFACTION, FRUSTRATION by the state of things, being heart broken by the situation around you.